dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 ### Web Site
 The following steps can be followed to create the web site.
 1. Launch IIS Management Console
-2. Expand the local server name and select the Sites
+2. Expand the local server name and select *Sites*
-3. Right click on Sites and select *Add Website...*
+3. Right click on *Sites* and select *Add Website...*
 4. Enter the following parameters
    * **Name:** PowerSign
    * **Application Pool:** PowerSign